1. il-ġebla

 sirens who grew legs & climbed ashore

-we are made of the same limestone we lie on & the sea we swim in, their particles forever infused within our bodies
+we are made of the same limestone we lie on & the sea we swim in,

-the island which shapes us, such that we follow the same curves
+such that we follow the same curves

 wrapped in dappled sunlight as we lay beneath the olive tree branches